VUJO: Diagnosis and tests in pregnancy

 Ultrasound

-After your baby is born, he / she will normally have an ultrasound scan, similar to the ones done during your pregnancy.
+After your baby is born, they will normally have an ultrasound scan, similar to the ones done during pregnancy.
 This may confirm that one or both kidneys are swollen but won’t generally confirm the exact cause.
-During this ultrasound, the person doing the scan will take some measurements of how swollen the kidney drainage systems are.
+The person doing the scan will take some measurements of how swollen the kidney drainage systems are.
 These measurements may influence what type of scan your baby has next.

 This is a type of radionucleotide scan.
 This means that a substance that gives out a type of radiation called gamma rays is injected into the blood stream.
 This substance is taken up by the kidneys and a special camera takes some pictures.
 This allows us to see how well the kidneys are functioning.

 This is another type of radionucleotide scan.
 In this scan a substance called mercaptoacetyltriglycine is injected into the blood stream.
-It is also linked to a substance that gives out a type of radiation called gamma rays.
 It is taken up by the kidneys and then a special camera takes pictures.
 This type of scan gives us information on how well the kidneys are functioning, but also on how well urine is draining from the kidneys down into the bladder.

 Urine tests